benmi3/blog-base-py/README.md

-This sinmple web app is made by looking at [Django-Documents](https://docs.djangoproject.com/en/4.2/)
+This simple web app is made by looking at [Django-Documents](https://docs.djangoproject.com/en/4.2/)

 # Use this if you change the database from sqlite3 to postgres
 # start docker